 Gather a list of ALL the exchanges and wallets you have ever used in the past, even for prior years.

-Make sure you follow our import instructions to a T. Incorrectly importing your data outside of our recommended methods will lead to inaccurate data, and incomplete/incorrect tax reports.
+Make sure you follow our import instructions exactly.
+Incorrectly importing your data outside of our recommended methods will lead to inaccurate data, and incomplete/incorrect tax reports.
 We provide detailed instructions, as well as articles for each of our supported exchanges, wallets, custom CSV imports, and manual entries.

-Whenever you import something, you always want to click "Next Step" and "Tax Calculation".
-To verify that something has been imported, you can review what has been imported and when under your "Imports" tab, and "View Imported History".
+After Importing, click "Next Step" and "Tax Calculation".
+To ensure that it has been imported, Review Your imports under your "Imports" tab, and "View Imported History".